rhymeswithvocal/digital-garden/_notes/site-lessons.md

 ## Hard-learned lessons

--Keep careful track of your files.
+- Keep careful track of your files.
 Especially if there's a different between `_pages` and `_notes` and you're trying to make changes show up in a particular file that you've accidentally duplicated into both of them.

--Similar to the above: if you need a particular filetype on your new posts in order for them to be read, make sure you use it!
+- Similar to the above: if you need a particular filetype on your new posts in order for them to be read, make sure you use it!

--In markdown, the titles of pages need to come after a space, otherwise it'll break the whole site deploy.
+- In markdown, the titles of pages need to come after a space, otherwise it'll break the whole site deploy.
+	- turns out this is true of bullet points, as well!

--Giving pages titles that will fit naturally into other sentences makes back-linking a lot easier and better-looking
+- Giving pages titles that will fit naturally into other sentences makes back-linking a lot easier and better-looking